688 - Pinball - live

 So they would.

-Cool name, first of all, and then they would.
+Cool name, first of all, and then they would

 So they would probably just take it off the books, right?
+Yeah, they'd unlock it and then be like there you go There's your game and he'd be like what about the coin?

+Yeah, give me the coin, don't worry about it.
 I have to do this for every time someone wants to play a game here.

-This is starting to feel a little pathetic.
+Okay, that's just starting to feel a little pathetic.
+I know, right?
+But just keep going.

 In 1942, William Foreman and Armador Army Sayus co-owned Bremerton Amusement Company, which is in the islands across from the city here.

 All right, don't get too excited.
+It's

-It's not that great.
+not that great.

+I've been there.
 So they set up in Bremerton to take advantage of all the sailors and shipyard workers there.

-I can't wait to get off this ship and do what we all want to do:
+I can't wait to get off this ship and do what we all want to do.

-get crotched deep in some pinball.
+Get crotched deep in some pinball.

-Rub right up against it, yeah.
+Rub right up against it.
+Yeah.

 And if the manager wants to give it a good milking, don't mind if he does.
+Yeah.

-I'm pinballing!
+I'm pinballing.

-Oh, God, this is better than fucking!
+Oh, God, this is better than fucking.
+Yeah.

 Oh, that's good.